 In the summer, camp here, or stay in a winterized cabin during the colder months.
 In the winter, snowmobiling is very popular.
-Remember to check their website for any updates before visiting Lake Letchwork State Park.
+Remember to check their website for any updates before visiting Lake Letchworth State Park.

-"Upstate New York" conjures up images of idyllic vacation locations and isolated countryside, despite the fact that the region also includes industrial centres such as Rochester, Utica, and Syracuse.
+"Upstate New York" conjures up images of idyllic vacation locations and isolated countryside, despite the fact that the region also includes industrial centers such as Rochester, Utica, and Syracuse.
 Many Manhattanites define "Upstate" as the areas slightly north of the New York metropolitan area, while others define it as everything beyond the reach of the Metro-North Railroad line.